ZavierHenry/SRTV-test-tweet-collection/README.md

 ## Tweet Examples

-This is a collection of JSON examples used for testing in the [SRTV repository](https://github.com/ZavierHenry/SRTV).
+This is a collection of JSON tweet examples used for testing in the [SRTV repository](https://github.com/ZavierHenry/SRTV).
 Each example follows the JSON schema outlined in [schema.json](schema.json).
 All of the examples can be found in the _tweets_ directory.

+## Twitter API Responses

+This is a collection of JSON Twitter API responses that are also used for testing in the SRTV repository.
+These examples follow the JSON schema outlined in [responseSchema.json](responseSchema.json).
+All of the response examples can be found in the _responses_ directory.

 ## Examples Map